Skip to Content

 "Some residents say the [bike lane] barriers have shrunk the road to one lane in each direction and they're feeling the impact: rush hour backups, drivers cutting through side streets, and big questions about whether ambulances and firetrucks can get even get through," Fox said, similarly.

 One thing that's crucial to keep in mind is that the Archer and Kedzie projects are not finished yet.
 There are still construction barriers, and the travel lanes are currently narrower than they will be in the future.
 We've also had a historically snowy late fall (and, granted, the City has had trouble keeping up with protected bike lane plowing).
-That makes things more difficult on Archer right now than it will be after the work is finished, especially during the warmer months.
+That makes things more difficult for everybody on Archer right now than it will be after the work is finished, especially during the above-32F months.

 In addition to the new street design traffic calming, which reduces the chance of car crashes, the third lane will be a turn lane, so motorists won't have to block others while waiting for a gap in traffic in order to hang a Louie.
 Moreover, at the busiest intersections, Archer will still have four lanes.
 Read more about what's being built here.